 - Only Arts and Science students are eligible to apply to this partner university

-- Semester 2: Early April to Late July
+- UBC Term 2 (German summer semester): Early April to Late July

-- Summer semester: Early August to Late August
+- Short-term Summer programs: Early August to Late August

-- Students who wish to attend Term 1 only, will not be back to UBC in time for the January term
+- Students who wish to attend Term 1 only (German Winter Semester), will not be back to UBC in time for Term 2

 - There is a pre-semester orientation course which takes place in September and March (subject to a fee)